adzcai/zero-hour/README.md

 so create that file.

 then reference it using template: path.resolve(srcPath, 'index.html'),
-title: "Name your template" the title will be used in the tab bar of your browser so dont just leave it blank
+title: "Name your template" the title will be used in the tab bar of your browser so try not to just leave it blank.

 next is the plugin for our separate css files